 Hamsa Aleinu: Inspirational Stories of Everyday Israelis

 This educational curriculum and Hamsa Aleinu photos are available for download, free of cost, for educational purposes.
-We look forward to hearing how you use these resources to bring Israel into the lives of your learners.
+We look forward to hearing how you use these resources to bring Israel into your communities.

 From the Office of the President of Israel

 The Hamsa Aleinu portrait exhibition brings to life Israel’s unique and groundbreaking story, and sheds a light on the many faces that make up the cultural diversity of Israeli society.